Meet a Few of Our Many Inspirational Students

 "I chose the clinical counseling program because during my 28 years of service, counseling was something I was required to do daily," said Dunson, who did his coursework at UNC's center in Colorado Springs.
 "Whether it was at home station or deployed in a combat area, people needed someone to talk to about their issues, concerns and problems.
 Choosing this program was a natural fit for me."

-"It was an honor and privilege serving my country and though we take this one day to stop and recognize those who have served us, let's not forget the thousands of young men and women who are serving today," Dunson said.
+"It was an honor and privilege serving my country, and let's not forget the thousands of young men and women who are serving today," Dunson said.
 "Especially those who are serving in harm's way.
-May they all return home safe to their friends, family and loved ones."
+May they all return home safe to their friends, family, and loved ones."

-UNC offers graduate programs in school counseling, clinical counseling and couples and family therapy at the Greeley campus and in its Denver and Colorado Springs locations.
-For more information, visit the Clinical Counseling webpages.
+UNC offers graduate programs in school counseling, clinical counseling, and couples and family therapy at the Greeley campus and at our Denver and Colorado Springs locations.

 – Written by Elizabeth Same, Journalism Major